yourlabs/shyml/README.rst

     script:
     - cat $example_var

+    ---
+    name: test
+    requires:
+    - example

-Then, see the commands it would execute with ``autoplay example``...
+Then, see the commands it would execute with ``autoplay run example mode=dryrun``...